EmilSoleymani/portfolio-markdown/src/article.md

 # Hello World

-This is a proof-of-concept, work in progress version of my portfolio.
-It is generated almost completely from Markdown files contained in an S3 bucket.
+This is a *proof-of-concept*, work in progress version of my portfolio.
+It is generated almost completely from **Markdown** files contained in an S3 bucket.
 This makes maintenance and adding to the blog very easy in the long term.
 It is also auto-deployed via GitHub Actions!

 * Markdown